Dennis1111/encogPNNDemo/README.md

 Major Changes to the encog classes
 BasicPNN
 1. If using separate classes is gonna work the number of sigmas should be inputcount*outputcount
-2. Instead of using the selectCounter I use isSamePattern(pattern1,pattern2), the purpose was to make it easier to implement threaded use of compute(MLData)
+2. Instead of using the excludeCounter I use isSamePattern(pattern1,pattern2), the purpose was to make it easier to implement threaded use of compute(MLData)
 3. Have created a method public ConfusionMatrix computeConfusionMatrix(MLDataSet dataset) , thinks it's always nice to see the confusionMatrix for classification examples and I then use this method for training the pnn with Genetic Algoritm
 4. Though i haven't test using priors i don't see how it is possible so i added 	public void setPriors(double[] priors)t
 5. Experimented some with subsets and haven't cleaned it totatally up.